Skip to main content

 Dane County, WisconsinLimited DataEutrophic

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Among the 23 graded lakes in Dane County, American Way Pond sits at rank 11, above the county median.
+American Way Pond ranks 9 of 21 in Dane County — solidly in the upper half of the local distribution.

 No invasive species are currently listed at American Way Pond — the lake remains off the Wisconsin infested-waters roster.
 The state fisheries records do not list documented species for American Way Pond, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
-The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.
+Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2021-10-05.
 Grade methodology: LakeGrade methodology.